Prior - WDB Board outreach

-Ann Block, Vice Chair
+Ann Block, Chairman

 Before her election as County Recorder, Ann represented the Office of the Ohio Secretary of State in 11 Southeastern Counties as a Regional Liaison.
 Besides working with County Boards of Elections as a resource, her primary focus was to promote community partnerships and facilitate stronger working relationships between the key stakeholders throughout her region by marketing the services and programs offered by the Secretary of State’s office.
 Interestingly, all of the Area 15 WDB counties are also counties she served for the Secretary of State’s office.

 Prior to that Ann worked as the Deputy Director of the Monroe County Board of Elections for 11 years.
 In addition, her many years of experience as a small business owner, office manager and staff supervisor provide Ann with a unique perspective for high quality customer service.
 During her administration Ann initiated a detailed Customer Service Standard policy for the County Recorder’s office.

 Ann studied at Fashion Institute of Technology, New York City and Eastland Community College, Columbus and completed several certification courses with the Ohio Secretary of State’s office and the Ohio Recorders’ Association.

 Ann has called Monroe County home for more than 40 years.
 She is strongly committed to her community and supports every effort working for its improvement.
 She has two adult children that also make their homes in Southeastern Ohio.
 Her pride and joy are her four grandchildren.

 Pamela Lankford, Vice Chair

 Pamela Lankford is the Building Bridges to Careers Director of Logistics and Epicenter – providing incubation, makerspace and career development services.
 Helping youth bridge the gap between education and employment, especially through exploring entrepreneurship, is paramount in all facets of her work.